Single out the cold water pipe with the hole in it (6)

 'single out' is the definition.

-'the cold water pipe with the hole in it' is the subsidiary indication.
+'the cold water pipe with the hole in it' is the wordplay.

 'water pipe' becomes 'hose' (I've seen this before).